segmentio/segment-docs/src/connections/destinations/catalog/crossing-minds/index.md

 hidden: true
 ---

-[Crossing Minds](https://crossingminds.com/) provides a recommendation platform for businesses using next-gen AI that instantly anticipate customers’ wants and needs using only anonymized user data.
+[Crossing Minds](https://crossingminds.com/){:target="blank"} provides a recommendation platform for businesses using next-gen AI that instantly anticipates customers’ wants and needs using only anonymized user data.

-This destination is maintained by Crossing Minds.
+Crossing Minds maintains this destination.
 For any issues with the destination, [contact the Crossing Minds Support team](mailto:support@crossingminds.com).

 {% include content/beta-note.md %}